Written by Jamie C. Martin of Simple Homeschool and Introverted Moms

 12. This year I’ll make the effort to go out with close friends, even when I’m exhausted at the end of a long day of mothering…

-…because I need to finish an uninterrupted conversation occasionally, and preferably one in which someone doesn’t ask me to wipe their bottom.
+…because I need to finish an uninterrupted conversation occasionally.

 13. After a couple of hours with these wonderful friends, I will come home and happily get into my pajamas…and exhale.